jjfumero/level-zero-tests/CONTRIBUTING.md

   --rm `
   -v %cd%:C:\project `
   -w C:\project `
-  -e GERRITGFX_HTTP_USER `
-  -e GERRITGFX_HTTP_PASSWORD `
   -v C:\clcache:C:\clcache `
   -e CLCACHE_DIR=C:\clcache `
   level_zero_tests:latest `
   .\ci-build-windows.bat
 ```

-Be sure to replace `<IDSID>` with your Intel IDSID (e.g., `ledettwy`), and
-`<GERRIT GFX HTTP PASSWORD>` with the gerrit HTTP password you generated as a
-prerequisite.
-The gerrit HTTP password can sometimes contain special characters,
-so you may need to quote it in the command with 'single quotes'.

 The above command will map your current working directory (the root of this
 repo) into the build container and perform a build in a `build` directory